 If you want to make a full-sized cheesecake in a springform pan, this recipe wouldn’t make enough batter and it would be quite thin.
 You’d likely need to double the recipe for a full-sized cheesecake.

 Note that I also have this recipe for lemon raspberry cheesecake bars that’s similar to these mini cheesecakes, but baked in an 8-inch square pan instead (you can leave out the swirl if desired).

 - You want to make sure your cream cheese and eggs are at room temperature before getting started.
 This will ensure a super smooth and creamy cheesecake filling with no lumps.

 - Beat the egg and egg yolk in at the very end on low speed until just combined.
 I always include this in my recipe, but it’s important not to over mix your eggs.
 Over mixing the eggs can incorporate air into the batter and cause your cheesecakes to fall quite a bit when you take them out of the oven.

 - Don’t overbake your mini cheesecakes!
-You want to bake them for about 17-20 minutes or until the tops are set.
+You want to bake them for about 17 to 20 minutes or until the tops are set.
 The cheesecakes will continue to firm up as they cool and once they’re chilled.

 Mini Lemon Cheesecakes

 - 6 full sheets (90 grams) graham crackers (or 3/4 cup graham cracker crumbs)